The Lung Cancer Study is part of the Genetic Epidemiology of Lung Cancer Consortium (GELCC):

 - You can participate no matter where you live.
 Participants do not need to come to LSU Health Sciences Center for enrollment.
 All information can be provided remotely, all-expenses-paid.

 Is there any cost to participate?

 - No, there is no cost to participate in the study.

-- All materials will be provided to you free of charge.
+- All study-related materials and kits will be provided to you free of charge.

 Why should people participate?

 - Lung cancer is the second most common form of cancer diagnosed among men and women with the leading cause of cancer deaths in the United States.